 You can’t FAIL a personality test, can you?
 Personality tests measure how people differ in their style or manner of doing things, and in the way they interact with their environment, colleagues and others around them.
 Completing a personality test isn’t as stressful as completing the aptitude tests.
 You’re answering questions about yourself – you should know the answers to those questions – right?
 There are several tried and tested providers of personality tests – MBTI- Myers Briggs, 16PF, OPQ32r and firms will generally use one of these or one based on these.

-Why do firms use them?
+Why do firms use psychometric tests?

-Firstly it’s a relatively inexpensive way to screen a large volume of candidates.
+Firstly psychometric tests are a relatively inexpensive way to screen a large volume of candidates.
 It’s also viewed as highly objective and fairer than other selection methods as it reduces bias and subjectivity.
 Candidates may not like the process but it does have a high level of predictive validity and has been proven to increase the likelihood of being able to predict future job performance.
 So they are not going away any time soon.

-Tips for taking a test
+Tips for taking a psychometric test

 - Be prepared for what’s ahead.
 Ask the employer which tests you will taking and ask for some sample tests to get you used to the format.
 If they won’t provide any use the 100’s of sample tests available free online.